simon-brasset/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-project-content-package-structure.md

 The recommended application deployment structure is as follows:

-+ The `ui.apps` package, or Content Package, contains all the code to be deployed and only deploys to `/apps`.
++ The `ui.apps` package, or Code Package, contains all the code to be deployed and only deploys to `/apps`.
 Common elements of the `ui.apps` package include, but are not limited to:
   + OSGi bundles
     + `/apps/my-app/install`
   + OSGi configurations